 Boulder mass shooting suspect appears in court in wheelchair days after King Soopers massacre

-The man accused of killing 10 people at a King Soopers store in Boulder, Colorado, this week appeared in court for the first time Thursday morning.
+The man charged with killing 10 people at a Boulder, Colorado, supermarket was brought into court in a wheelchair Thursday for his first hearing in the case.

-Alissa, who was wearing a blue paper gown and a white face mask, only spoke to confirm he understood the charges against him.
-Judge Thomas Mulvahill ordered him held without bond until his next court appearance.
+“Our position is we cannot do anything until we are able to fully assess Mr. Alissa’s mental illness,” defense attorney Kathryn Herold told the court, adding that she is still waiting for evidence from investigators.

+In the meantime, Judge Thomas Mulvahill ordered that the accused shooter will await the outcome of the case in jail without bond.

-The accused killer is charged with 10 counts of first-degree murder and one count of attempted first-degree murder.
-Prosecutors told the judge they expect to file additional charges against him as the investigation continues.
+The 21-year-old suspect is charged with 10 counts of first-degree murder and one count of attempted first-degree murder.
+Prosecutors told the judge they expect to file additional charges against him as the investigation continues, but they did not give details.
+Alissa did not enter a plea Thursday.

+A motive in the horrific, broad-daylight rampage at the King Soopers market in Boulder remains unclear.

 “The guy used to get bullied a lot in high school.
 He was like an outgoing kid but after he went to high school and got bullied a lot, he started becoming anti-social,” Ali Alissa told the outlet.

-Boulder County District Attorney Michael Dougherty vowed to hold the suspect accountable.
+Boulder County District Attorney Michael Dougherty has vowed to hold the suspect accountable for the killings.

 “This is a tragedy and a nightmare for Boulder County,” he said earlier this week.
 “These were people going about their day, doing their shopping.
 I promise the victims and the people of the state of Colorado that we will secure justice.”